MemBernd/8Bit-Fiesta_game-selection-script/README.md

 while 8BitFiesta is focused.
 The pointer hast to be on 'Play', otherwise it won't work correctly.

 The .exe file is an already compiled version of the script, though I recommend to compile it by yourself.
-If you want to change the games to your preference you have to change the values in the array and compile it again. if the value is '1', 'enter' isn't pressed.
+If you want to change the games to your preference you have to change the values in the array and compile it again. if the value is '1', 'enter' isn't pressed (meaning the game stays selected).
 Everything else makes it press enter which toggles the state.